spectacularalphanumerics/spectacularalphanumerics/README.md

 # 💫 About Me:
-I'm a computer engineering student in the Politecnico di Torino.  <br>I'm working with Python, C and Kotlin.<br>Currently working on learning machine learning and web development.
+I'm a computer engineering student in the Politecnico di Torino.  <br>I'm working with Python, C and Kotlin.<br>Currently focusing on machine learning and web development.

 ## 🌐 Socials: